krud-soft/words/docs/Words/08-view.md

             total is props.total
         ),
         view UIModule.OrderActions (
-            // shapes the arguments to type of confirmDetails, OrderConfirmed onConfirm is props.onConfirm (
+            // shapes the arguments for confirmDetails, whose type is OrderConfirmed onConfirm is props.onConfirm (
                 orderId is props.orderId,
                 action is "Confirmed"
             ),
-            // shapes the arguments to type of cancelDetails, OrderCancelled onCancel is props.onCancel (
+            // shapes the arguments for cancelDetails, whose type is OrderCancelled onCancel is props.onCancel (
                 orderId is props.orderId,
                 action is "Canceled"